Light and Fluffy Shredded Pancake – Kaiserschmarrn

 Shredded Pancake Kaiserschmarrn recipe Austria

-I already posted a recipe for Kaiserschmarrn with elderflowers in my first days of blogging, more than 4 years ago.
-The method that I used back then was to cook the Kaiserschmarrn on the stove-top only – without later putting it into the oven.
-I still use this method sometimes, but the tricky part here is to flip the giant pancake while the batter is still runny.
+I already posted a recipe for Kaiserschmarrn with elderflowers in my first days of blogging, more than 9 years ago.
+The method that I used back then was to cook the Kaiserschmarrn on the stove-top only – without later finish cooking it in the oven.
+I still use this method sometimes, but the tricky part here is to flip the giant pancake while the batter is still runny on top.
 If you are not skilled, this can get kind of messy.

 Recipe for shredded pancakes